msmprojects/twitclean/README.md

 twitclean
 ```

 Add the program to your favorite job scheduler and enjoy an automated ephemeral social media presence.
 As of this writing, I run the program in a Github Action, the workflow for which is included in this repository.
+Please note regarding this, from [GitHub's workflow docs](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow):

+> Warning: To prevent unnecessary workflow runs, scheduled workflows may be disabled automatically.
+When a public repository is forked, scheduled workflows are disabled by default.
+In a public repository, scheduled workflows are automatically disabled when no repository activity has occurred in 60 days.

+So, if you want this to run for you, fork it into a private repo and enable the workflow there.

 ### WARNING